 What makes this movie such a great fit for Cinema Sips is the plentiful alcohol that is poured and consumed on-screen for a solid hour and a half.
 A drunken waiter offering vodka and scotch; Peter Sellers refusing alcohol then getting wine poured all over his hand anyway; Hollywood power players sipping cocktails at the retro bar- it’s a classic cocktail lover’s paradise.
-Playing off the mix of cultures at this party, I’m crafting a drink with international flavors.
-While watching The Party, I recommend drinking a Howdy Part-en-er.
+While watching The Party, I recommend drinking a Brunette in Yellow.

 Mix all ingredients in a shaker over ice.
 Strain into a chilled martini glass, and enjoy!